godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``"res://script_templates"`` |
 +-----------+------------------------------+

 Search path for project-specific script templates.
-Script templates will be search both in the editor-specific path and in this project-specific path.
+Godot will search for script templates both in the editor-specific path and in this project-specific path.

 ----